IRS Forms

 (e) 10% or more U.S. shareholder of the CFC Another U.S. shareholder at or above 10 percent

-(f) 10% or more U.S. shareholder of any CFC other than the filer U.S. shareholder of a different CFC in your group
+(f) 10% or more U.S. shareholder of any corporation controlling the foreign corporation U.S. shareholder of a different CFC in your group

 These categories come from the schedule itself and drive how you bucket each transaction.